sdondley/Proc-Easier/README.md

 ACKNOWLEDGEMENTS
 ================

-Thanks to tbrowder for the `Proc::Easy` distribution which shamelessly inspired the name of this module as well some inspiration and recycled code to boot.
+Thanks to tbrowder for the `Proc::Easy` distribution which shamelessly inspired the name of this module and furnished some code and ideas to recycle, too.

 COPYRIGHT AND LICENSE
 =====================